venkataravuri/ai-ml-notes/docs/ml-interview-notes.md

 ### Can K-fold cross-validation be used on Time Series data?
 Explain with suitable reasons in support of your answer.

+Cross-validation is a method used for evaluating the performance of a model, It helps to compare different models and select the best one for a specific task.

+- Hold-out - The hold-out method is a simple division of data into train and test sets.
+- Stratification - Simple random splitting of a dataset into training and test sets (as shown in the examples above) can lead to a situation where the distributions of the training and test sets are not the same as the original dataset.
+The class distribution in this dataset is uniform:
+  - 33.3% Setosa
+  - 33.3% Versicolor
+  - 33.3% Virginica
+- k-Fold - The k-Fold method is often referred to when talking about cross-validation.

+K-fold cross-validation is a technique used in machine learning to assess the performance and generalization ability of a model.
+It helps us understand how well our model will perform on unseen data.

+how K-fold cross-validation works:
+1. Splitting the dataset: First, you divide your dataset into K equal-sized subsets or folds.
+For example, let’s use K=5, so you’ll have 5 subsets, each containing 200 images.
+2. Training and testing: Now, you iterate through each fold, treating it as a testing set, while the remaining K-1 folds serve as the training set.

 ### What is Transfer Learning?
 Give an example.